 Neutron CLI

-One 21 MB Go binary that handles scaffolding, dev servers, database migrations, builds, deploys, Studio, and MCP.
-Auto-detects your project's language and delegates to the right sub-toolchain.
+One 20 MB Go binary that handles scaffolding, dev servers, migrations, code generation, Nucleus, Studio, native and desktop workflows, and MCP.

 One binary.
-Seventeen commands.
+Sixteen commands.
 Every language.

 Install once.
 Run anything.